Flaming Creatures: Later history

-Smith was opposed to giving his works a fixed form, preferring to continue re-editing his films.
-He continued to show Flaming Creatures, but by the late 1960s his print had degraded to the point that it was difficult to project.
+Smith withdrew Flaming Creatures from circulation while the court case was being appealed, commenting, "I'm sorry about the whole thing…I'd like to stay in obscurity."
+He continued to show his own print and re-edit it over the years, not wanting his creative works to ossify.
+By the late 1960s, his print had degraded to the point that it was difficult to project.
 Anthology Film Archives held the original camera negative of the film, and when Smith requested access to it so he could re-edit it, Mekas refused, out of fear that the print would be damaged.
 This led to a long-running dispute between the two, with Smith accusing Mekas of stealing the print on behalf of Anthology.
 The negative was lost until 1978, when Jerry Tartaglia found it in a discarded pile of scrap and returned it to Smith.

 It was not until after Smith's death in 1989 that larger institutions started to screen Flaming Creatures.
 Critic J. Hoberman and performer Penny Arcade saved Smith's belongings and had a restoration of the film made, a project which took five years.
 The New York Film Festival showed the film in 1991, and the Museum of the Moving Image included it in a 1997 retrospective of Smith's work.